 Maintain your limitExcessive drinking can be dangerous to your health and leave you more vulnerable to crime or assault.
 Even if you are in a culture where excessive drinking is common, only participate to the level where you feel safe and comfortable.
 Keep in mind that alcohol content may also be stronger in many countries, or you may be offered homebrewed or unlabeled alcohol of unknown toxicity.
 Maintain your limits & boundaries.

-It is important to know your limits - but also understand drinking in a new environment can lower your limits.
-Research shows drinking the same amount in a new context will inhibit you more than normal.
+It is important to know your limits - but also understand that being in a new environment can lower your tolerance.
+Research shows that drinking the same amount in a new context will inhibit you more than normal.
 This is called tolerance fail.
 Your tolerance is disrupted by being in a new environment.
 Tolerance fail can rapidly impair your judgment and lead to undesirable outcomes.

 Common safety practices

 Know where your drink is coming from.
 Don’t drink anything you did not open yourself or that you did not see being poured.
 Never leave your drink unattended.

 If you plan to go out, let someone know when you expect to return.
 Be sure to communicate any changes to your plan.

 When you are out with friends, look out for each other.
 Everyone’s judgment is impaired while under the influence.
 If you notice a friend starting to behave in concerning ways, intervene to prevent the situation from escalating into something potentially dangerous.